The Blyth Festival has a year-round core staff of five. Performers, stage management, crew and designers are hired on a seasonal basis.

 To submit interest in joining the Festival production team, resumes can be sent to Gil Garratt, Artistic Director (email@example.com).
 See below for current openings.

-The Blyth Festival is currently searching for a candidate to fill the seasonal position of Technical Director for the 2018 summer season.
-The contract will start in mid-April and conclude in late September.
+The Blyth Festival, home of Live.
+Original.
+Canadian.
+Theatre., is currently searching for a candidate to fill the position of year-round Technical Director.

-- Management of technical and production aspects of all productions
+• Management of technical and production aspects of all productions and Hall rentals

 - Conceptualizing the execution of design submissions